 The term loam describes the composition of the soil.

 - Sandy soil is coarse when dry and picked up it will run loosely between your fingers.
 When damp, you cannot form it into a ball with your hands, as the ball will just crumble away.
 Sandy soil doesn’t hold water, but it does have plenty of space for oxygen.

 - Clay soil feels slippery when wet and you can form a tight hard ball with it.
 When dry, clay soil will be very hard and packed down.

-- Silt is a mixture of sandy and clay soil.
+- Silt is halfway between sandy and clay soil.
 Silt soil will feel soft and can be formed into a loose ball when wet.

 Loam is a pretty equal mix of the previous three soil types.
-Components of loam will contain sand, silt and clay soil but not the problems.
-Loam soil will hold water but drain at a rate of about 6-12” per hour.
-Loam soil should be rich in minerals and nutrients for the plants and loose enough that roots and spread out and grow strong.
+Components of loam will contain sand, silt, and clay soil but not the problems.
+Loam soil will hold water but drain at a rate of about 6 to 12 inches (15-31 cm.) per hour.
+Loam soil should be rich in minerals and nutrients for the plants and loose enough that roots spread out and grow strong.

 There are a couple simple ways in which you can get an idea of what type of soil you have.
 One method is as I described above, simply trying to form a ball out of damp soil with your hands.
 Soil that is too sandy won’t form a ball; it will just crumble.
 Soil that has too much clay will form a tight, hard ball.
 Silty and loamy soils will form a loose ball that is slightly crumbly.